 I love what I do!
 I love the way I think.
 I (now) love that for years people looked at me funny because I thought differently.
 If I didn’t think differently, I wouldn’t be able to look at someone’s physical body and see how their emotional and spiritual bodies are creating their current physical status.
 I wouldn’t have just been able to give a multi-dimensional reading to someone in a hospital.

-For much of my childhood I observed.
+For much of my childhood, I observed.
 I was trying to understand behavior.
-I observed partly because I couldn’t out shine my twin sister (she was very loud and boisterous), partly because I was nearly invisible in my family (I remember occasionally raising my hand at the dinner table in an attempt to be heard), but mostly because I was extremely curious about human behavior.
+I observed partly because I couldn’t outshine my twin sister (she was very loud and boisterous), partly because I was nearly invisible in my family (I remember occasionally raising my hand at the dinner table in an attempt to be heard), but mostly because I was extremely curious about human behavior.
 I needed to understand.
-I thought, if I understand them, maybe I’ll understand me.
-It wasn’t until my junior year of high school that I really began to understand me.
+I thought, if I understand them, maybe I’ll understand myself16-year-old.
+It wasn’t until my junior year of high school that I really began to understand myself.

 That year I suffered a bilateral fracture of my L-5 (lower back) and a pinched disk above it from playing soccer.
 OUCH!
 It took the doctors 2 months to properly diagnose me.
 It was only in my persistence (from intuitive guidance) and my Mom listening to me (thanks Mom!), that I was able to get a proper diagnosis.